changtb/Automated-ELK-Stack-Depolyment/README.md

 Only the jump box machine can accept connections from the Internet.
 Access to this machine is only allowed from your local host public IP address after configuring the network security rules to allow SSH from your local host public IP.

 Machines within the network can only be accessed by each other.
-- The DVWA 1 and DVWA 2 VMs send traffic to the ELK server.
+- The DVWA Web-1, DVWA Web-2, and DVWA Web-3 VMs send traffic to the ELK server.

 A summary of the access policies in place can be found in the table below.